pavan1993/postman-case-study/README.md

 - Faster onboarding
 - MTTR reductions
 - Defect and regression avoidance

+####Justification for “seconds to first call”
+The “seconds” claim reflects the time required to open a published Postman collection, select the JWT Mock environment, and execute a pre-configured request that already includes authentication, base URLs, headers, and execution order.

+This does not assume zero learning time.
+It measures the first successful API response once discovery artifacts exist—removing manual steps such as reading docs, finding auth flows, constructing requests, or guessing execution order.

+In practice, this consistently falls well under one minute for a new engineer or consumer using the governed workspace.

 ### Why This Matters to Customers
 Beyond direct productivity savings, the primary value is **risk reduction and confidence**: